 - Hi-tech, intelligent buildings powered by alternative energy sources will be used by most growing and forward-thinking companies.

-- 'Smart Factories' using Industry 4.0 technologies will dramatically change manufacturing as we currently know it.
+- 'Smart Factories' making use of artificial intelligence (AI) and other Industry 4.0 technologies will dramatically change manufacturing as we currently know it.

 - The market for the Internet of Things (IoT) will be huge, consisting of trillions of interconnected devices of all sorts.

 * Visit the COSI 'Open' Manufacturing web portal

 - Fully accredited cost-competitive private, online schools and universities will dominate the education landscape by 2050, e.g. MOOCS.

 - Human illiteracy will be largely eliminated around the world.

 - Already, students coming from China, India, and South Korea together received over fifty percent of all doctoral degrees in the US awarded to foreigners.

 - Continuous life-long learning needed by all humans to adapt to the global economy